Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Modified principal nest

 \subsection{Complex bounds and pseudo-conjugacies}

-The general strategy, starting with Yoccoz's work on quadratics \cite{H}, to prove local connectivity of Julia sets and rigidity of complex unicritical polynomials has been to show the shrinking of nest of puzzle pieces to points.
-To deal with non-renormalizable and recurrent polynomials, the following \textit{a priori} bounds property has been proved in \cite{AKLS}.
+The general strategy, starting with Yoccoz's work on quadratics \cite{H}, to prove the local connectivity of some Julia sets and rigidity of complex unicritical polynomials has been showing that every nest of puzzle pieces shrink to a point.
+To deal with non-renormalizable and combinatorially recurrent polynomials, the following \textit{a priori} bounds property has been proved in \cite{AKLS}.

-\begin{thm} There exists a constant $\delta >0$ such that for every $\eps >0$ there exists $n_0=n_0(\eps)>0$, with the following property.
-In the nest of puzzle pieces \eqref{nest}, if $\!\!\!\mod(Q^{1}\setminus P^{1})> \eps$ then for all $n\geq n_0$ we have $\!\!\!\mod(Q^{n} \setminus P^{n})>\delta$. \end{thm}
+\begin{thm} There exists a constant $\delta >0$ such that for every $\eps >0$ there exists $n_0>0$, with the following property.
+In the nest of puzzle pieces \eqref{nest}, if\, $\mod(Q^{1}\setminus P^{1})> \eps$, then for all $n\geq n_0$ we have $\mod(Q^{n} \setminus P^{n})>\delta$. \end{thm}

-If $P_c$ is combinatorially recurrent, the critical point does not land at $\alpha$-fixed point.
+If $P_c$ is combinatorially recurrent, the orbit of the critical point does not land at $\alpha$-fixed point.
 Therefore, puzzle pieces of all levels are well defined.
-The \textit{combinatorics of $P_c$} up to level $n$ is defined as an equivalence relation on the set of angles of puzzle pieces up to level $n$.
-Two angles $\theta_1$ and $\theta_2$ are equivalent if the corresponding rays $R^{\theta_1}$ and $R^{\theta_2}$ land at the same point.
-One can see that the combinatorics of a map up to level $n+t$ determines the puzzle piece $Y^{n}_{j}$ of level $n$ containing the critical value $P_c^{t}(0)$ for all positive integers $n$ and $t$.
-Two non-renormalizable maps are called \textit{combinatorially equivalent} if they have the same combinatorics up to every level $n$, that is, they have the same set of labels of puzzle pieces and the same equivalence relation on them.
-Combinatorics of a renormalizable map will be defined in Section \ref{combinatorics}.
+Now, let $P_c$ be a non-renormalizable unicritical polynomial.
+The \textit{combinatorics of $P_c$} up to level $n$ is defined as an equivalence relation on the set of labels of all puzzle pieces of level less than or equal to $n$.
+Two such angles $\theta_1$ and $\theta_2$ are considered equivalent if $R^{\theta_1}$ and $R^{\theta_2}$ land at the same point.
+One can see that the combinatorics of a map up to level $n+t$ determines the puzzle piece $Y^{n}_{j}$ of level $n$ containing the critical value $P_c^{t}(0)$, for all positive integers $n$ and $t$.
+Two non-renormalizable maps are called \textit{combinatorially equivalent} if they have the same combinatorics up to an arbitrary level $n$.
+The combinatorics of a renormalizable map will be defined in Section \ref{combinatorics}.